Kihumba/private-/Phase-3/Technical Team Lead/Curriculum/3 - Expectations Management/README.md

 ----------
 After attaining this skill, and as a demonstration of it, a person should be able to create the following:

-1. Weekly reports on team members (include reflections and people recommendations/progress reports)
+1. Sprint output estimates/goals for the team
+2. Sprint output estimates/goals for each team member
+2. Evidence of team members being aware of output estimates

 **Objectives**